stratisproject/StratisBitcoinFullNode/Documentation/using-nlog.md

 NLog defines the minimum log level to be logged for every class.
 If you run the node with default settings, information level is the minimum log level for all classes and all matching logs go to both console and the main log file.
 The main log file is `node.txt` under `$DATADIR/Logs` directory.
 This log is rotating, which means that every day there is a new log file and the old one is moved to `node-YYYY-MM-DD.N.txt` using the current time stamp.
 This means that the log file created on 31st July 2017 will go to `node-2017-08-01.1.txt` (not to `node-2017-07-31.1.txt`).
-Logs from last 7 days are archived, which means that if there are more than 7 old log files, the oldest will be deleted.
+Logs from last 7 days are archived.
+If there are more than 7 old log files, the oldest one will be deleted.

 ### Debug Option

 You can specify `-debug` command line option, which works similarly to how it works in Bitcoin Core.
-This enables logging of selected or all classes on trace level and this setting is only for the log files, not console.
+This enables logging of selected or all classes on trace level and this setting is only for the main log file, not the console.
 To enable trace level for all classes, you use `-debug=1`.
 If you want to enable trace level just for some classes, you use `-debug=pattern1,pattern2,...`.
 There are several shortcuts preset for most common components.
 For example `rpc` is a shortcut pattern for `Stratis.Bitcoin.Features.RPC.*`.
 This means setting `-debug=rpc` is the same as setting `-debug=Stratis.Bitcoin.Features.RPC.*`, which means that all classes under `Stratis.Bitcoin.Features.RPC` namespaces will log on trace level.
 Similarly, you can use `consensus` as a shortcut for `Stratis.Bitcoin.Features.Consensus.*`.
 The full list of shortcuts is available in `Stratis.Bitcoin.Logging.LogsExtension.cs`.